bwqr/yelken/README.md

 Yelken prioritizes Security among other items in its list.
 A Yelken instance should sustain its defined functionality without disclosing any private information to public, such as having a remote code execution caused by an unauthorized user.
-Since Yelken is in its early ages, feel free to open an issue or discussion if you have a security concern.
+Since Yelken is in its early stages, feel free to open an issue or discussion if you have a security concern.

 ## License